Skip to main content

 Save/Close

-The 'Save/Close' button is only active if all transactions necessary to produce a balanced bank reconciliation have been presented (the 'Out of Balance by' field = 0.00).
+The 'Save/Close' button is only active if all necessary transactions to produce a balanced bank reconciliation have been entered (the 'Out of Balance by' field = 0.00).

-Click this button to proceed to produce a reconciliation report.
+Click the 'Save/Close' button to proceed to produce a reconciliation report.

 Important!